 Christian J. Vercler, M.D. is an Associate Professor in the Section of Plastic Surgery in the Department of Surgery at Michigan Medicine.
 He serves as Co-Chair of the Clinical Ethics Service of the Center for Bioethics and Social Sciences in Medicine at the University of Michigan.
 He is a diplomate of both the American Board of Surgery and the American Board of Plastic Surgery.

 Dr. Vercler received his Bachelor of Science in Biology and Master of Arts in Theological Studies from Wheaton College (IL).
-He then attended medical school at the University of Illinois College of Medicine.
-He completed general surgery training at Emory University and plastic surgery at the Harvard Plastic Surgery program in Boston, Massachusetts.
+He attended medical school at the University of Illinois College of Medicine.
+He completed general surgery training at Emory University and plastic surgery at the Harvard Plastic Surgery Program.
 He then did an additional fellowship in Craniofacial Surgery at the University of Michigan.

 Dr. Vercler focuses primarily on pediatric plastic surgery and craniofacial deformities in children and adults.